 That's the long and short of it, basically – we ended up with a Microsoft game launching exclusively on a Sony console because of a deal between Bethesda and Sony, which predated Bethesda being bought by Microsoft.
 Simples!

 When is the Deathloop Xbox release date?

-The Deathloop Xbox release date is expected to fall after 14th September 2022.
-That’s one year on from the game’s launch on PS5 and PC.
-We know the game can’t come to Xbox consoles before this, thanks to a line in the Deathloop launch trailer that reads like so: “Not available on other consoles until at least 09/14/22.”
+Deathloop was not expected to be released on Xbox until after 14th September 2022, one year after the game's launch on PS5 and PC.
+We knew the game couldn't come to Xbox consoles before this, thanks to a line in the Deathloop launch trailer that reads like so: "Not available on other consoles until at least 09/14/22."
 You can see that disclaimer for yourself at 2 minutes 49 seconds in the video below:

 It sounds like the pre-existing agreement between Sony and Bethesda stipulated that a full year would have to pass before the game could launch on any other consoles.
 Bearing that in mind, we'd bet that Microsoft execs will be very keen to get the game on Xbox Series X/S in the middle of September next year!
 Until then, Xbox-owners will have to wait their turn, unless they fancy buying a PS5 or a PC.